Confucius: China's great sage

 Without Mencius it is unlikely that Confucius would be known about today.
 In a situation rather like Plato with regard to Socrates; it was Mencius that refined and championed the work of his idol Confucius.

 The ‘Discourses of Mencius ➚’ were part of the official canon of learned works and a core subject for the state examinations.
 Unlike the ‘Analects of Confucius’ which were not written by Confucius himself, the Discourses are considered to be solely the work of Mencius and his immediate followers.
-Like Confucius he looked back from the troubled period of Warring States yearning for the Golden period of government under King Wen who established the Zhou dynasty.
+Like Confucius he looked back from the troubled period of Warring States yearning for the Golden period of government under King Wen at the end of the Shang dynasty.